Roseinfire/HtmlS/README.md

 The best way to take part in this project - leave a comment.<br>
 Just go to the discussions and write how would you like to write html <br>
 or what features would you like to see in htmls. <br>
-Also you can write a layout to help create beautiful sites <br>
+Also you can write a layout to help create beautiful sites.

 # Learn more
 ### About safety